Mina329/Instant-AI-Tasks/Tasks/README.md

 - How to read video (image and sound) stored video or realtime?
 - types of filters and when to use each
 - Libraries that automate Image processing

+# Task 24 : 1/11/2023

+- 5 Examples of different cases of Seasonality of time series analysis
+- Machine learning models that is used in time series analysis
+- ACF vs PACF